 Power from the A/V Receiver or Amplifier

-The power rating that an A/V Receiver or Amplifier manufacturer advertises can be confusing and misleading.
+The power rating that an A/V Receiver or Amplifier manufacturer advertises can be confusing and misleading (which is why we’ve written a guide).
 It might be advertising the total power output, the power output per channel, or the power output when using two channels.
 For our purposes, we are going to use the ‘Wattage-per-channel’, or WPC measurement.

 Just like it sounds, the WPC of an amplifier is a measure of how much power that amplifier can deliver to each channel of its system.
 Much like speaker sensitivity, the volume amplifiers can deliver based on its wattage is not linear.
 You would think that a 20-watt amplifier would deliver twice the volume of a 10-watt amplifier, but that is not the case.
 To double the volume output of a 10-watt amplifier, you would a 100-watt amplifier.
 It takes 10-times the power to double the volume.